July 18, 2016 in Strategy by

 Use Display Marketing if you have the money

 If you have a unique solution for which people are not searching, and have the money, you should try Display Marketing.
-With this channel you show ads to potential customers on third party websites.
-There are several services that can help you with this (including Google AdWords).
+With this channel, you show ads to potential customers on third-party websites.
+Several services can help you with this (including Google AdWords).
 To show your ad, of course, you need to pay.
 Sometimes you’ll pay on a cost-per-impression (CPM) model.
-Other platforms allow you to pay on a cost-per click basis, like a PPC campaign.
+Other platforms, like a PPC campaign, allow you to pay on a cost-per-click basis.

-Not only do you need to pay for engagement, you’ll need to invest in assets to display.
-That means you’ll need to pay a designer to create a series of ads, each one in a variety of sizes.
+Not only do you need to pay for engagement, but you’ll also need to invest in assets to display.
+That means you’ll need to pay a designer to create a series of ads, each in various sizes.

-Even though you are paying money for this channel, it is not quick.
+Even though you pay money for this channel, it is not quick.
 Creating demand for anything will take time.

 Use Social Media if you have the time

-1. Choose a social media platform on which your customers take part.
+1. Choose a social media platform on which your customers participate.
 You can choose this based on demographics or by your industry.
-Take some time to find out where your customers spend their time- and be there with them.
+Find out where your customers spend their time, and be there with them.

 2. Develop a following of relevant people.
 Without followers, nobody will hear you.
 You don’t just want anybody to follow you.
 You want potential customers to follow you.